Josh SchertzHead Coach

 Office Phone: (423) 869-6240

-Since arriving on the Lincoln Memorial University campus as the 17th head coach of the Railsplitter program, Josh Schertz has engineered one of the more remarkable turnarounds in all of college basketball.
+Since arriving in Harrogate, Tennessee as the 17th head coach of the Lincoln Memorial University basketball program in 2008, Josh Schertz has engineered one of the more remarkable turnarounds in college basketball history.

 Prior to his arrival in Harrogate, Schertz spent 10 seasons as an assistant/associate head coach at four different institutions.
 He was the Associate Head Coach at High Point University for five seasons as the Panthers went 87-66 and set school records for wins, conference wins, road wins, and highest RPI ranking.
 During his tenure as recruiting coordinator, two players, Danny Gathings (2004) and Arizona Reid (2007,2008) earned Big South Player of the Year honors a total of three times.
 While at High Point, Schertz signed some of the best players in school history including 2,000 point scorers Arizona Reid and Nick Barbour along with all-time assist leader Mike Jefferson and all-time shot block leader Cruz Daniels.